Oamaru: Nineteenth century onwards

 A major factor in the near bankruptcy of the town was the construction of the Oamaru Borough Water Race, an aqueduct completed after three years' work in 1880.
 This major engineering feat replaced the previous poor water supply, (obtained from the local creek running through the town) with abundant pure water (and energy for industrial machinery driven by water motors) from the Waitaki river and conducted water in an open channel for almost 50 km through hilly farmland from Kurow to the Oamaru reservoir at Ardgowan, until it was decommissioned and abandoned in 1983.
 Today much of the former infrastructure is still intact and can still be traced.

-The district went "dry" in 1906, and stayed that way until 1960 – the last South Island district to resume alcohol sales.
+The district went "dry" in July 1906, and stayed that way until 1960 – the last South Island district to resume alcohol sales.

 Development slowed apart from a few years in the 1920s, and in the 1950s, but the population continued to grow until the 1970s.
 With the closure of the port the local economy began to stall, and New Zealand then went through radical economic restructuring in the mid 1980s – known as "Rogernomics".
 North Otago was then hit by two droughts from 1988 to 1989 and again from 1997 to 1999.
 Oamaru found itself hard hit.
 In response it started to re-invent itself, becoming one of the first New Zealand towns to realise that its built heritage was an asset.

 A public art museum, the Forrester Gallery (whose first curator in 1882 was Thomas Forrester), opened in 1983 in R.A.
 Lawson's neo-classical Bank of New South Wales building.
 Restoration of other buildings also took place.
 The Oamaru Whitestone Civic Trust was formed in 1987 with a vision of redeveloping the original commercial and business district of Oamaru's Harbour and Tyne Streets, and work began on restoring the historic precinct beside the port, perhaps the most atmospheric urban area in New Zealand.
 By the early 21st century, "heritage" had become a conspicuous industry and today, the number of buildings owned by the Oamaru Whitestone Civic Trust had grown from the original eight to 17.